EmmanuelMsafiri1992/SamuelYakah/README.md

 ## 📄 License

-This project is proprietary software for Helping Hands.
+This project is proprietary software for Violetta Home Care Limited.

 ---

-**Built with ❤️ for Helping Hands - Compassionate Care, Rewarding Careers**
+**Built with ❤️ for Violetta Home Care Limited - Compassionate Care, Rewarding Careers**